cajoue/frontend-nanodegree-mobile-portfolio/README.md

 * add image optimization to gulpfile

+* deal with render-blocking JavaScript and CSS in above-the-fold content

 ### Part 1: Optimize PageSpeed Insights score for index.html
 Initial results from PageSpeed Insights using ngrok on source index.html